operator-framework/java-operator-sdk/docs/documentation/dependent-resources.md

 There are multiple things happening here:

-1. Dependent resources are explicitly created, and can be access later by reference.
+1. Dependent resources are explicitly created and can be access later by reference.
 2. Event sources are produced by the dependent resources, but needs to be explicitly registered in this case.
 3. Reconciliation is called explicitly, but here the workflow customization is fully in the hand of the developer.
 4. Status is set in a different way, this is just an alternative way to show, that the actual state can be read using